-USGS flow measurement obtained at gages above Evergreen Lake and above the Town of Morrison.
+USGS flow measurement obtained at gages above Evergreen Lake, above the Town of Morrison and on Turkey Creek.

 Daily weather data (High/low temperature, precipitation) from the NWS station at the EMD WWTP obtained on a monthly basis.

 Calibrations of portable equipment documented prior to each use and Certificates of Calibration for all equipment obtained.
 NIST certifications and Certifications of Compliance are originally obtained for each temperature datalogger used in the study.